-- the discount rate used to present value the lease liability related to the office rent was estimated to be 18% which was based off of the Company's interest rate on their corporate credit cards as the Company does not have any other interest bearing debt; - the inputs in accounting for share-based payment transactions in the statement of loss and comprehensive loss (using the Black-Scholes model) including volatility, probable life of options granted, time of exercise of the options and forfeiture rate; and - the determination and recognition of deferred income tax assets or liabilities requires subjective assumptions regarding future income tax rates and the likelihood of utilizing tax carry-forwards.
+- the discount rate used to present value the lease liability related to the office rent and the discount rate used to present value convertible debt was estimated to be 18% which was based off of the Company's interest rate on their corporate credit cards, as the Company does not have any other interest bearing debt; - the inputs in accounting for share-based payment transactions in the statement of loss and comprehensive loss (using the Black-Scholes Option Pricing Model) including volatility, probable life of options granted, time of exercise of the options and forfeiture rate; and - the determination and recognition of deferred income tax assets or liabilities requires subjective assumptions regarding future income tax rates and the likelihood of utilizing tax carry-forwards.
 Changes in these assumptions could materially affect the recorded amounts, and therefore do not necessarily provide certainty as to their recorded values.

-5. New accounting pronouncement
+5. New accounting pronouncements